 Once everyone has given their input, share the agenda with all your meeting participants (even external guests) so they can review and set expectations before the meeting begins.

-And if you can’t create an agenda for a meeting, just cancel the meeting.
-Each meeting you hold should have a clear purpose with goals, expectations, and things to discuss.
+What if you can’t create an agenda?
+Cancel the meeting.
+An effective team meeting should have a clear purpose with goals, expectations, and things to discuss and follow-up.
 If you’re struggling to come up with topics to cover, your meeting can probably be an email.

 2. Choose your meeting medium

 Face-to-face meetings are almost always the go-to for in-office teams.
-For remote workers, video meetings have become the default.
+For remote workers, video meetings and conference calls have become the default.

-And while both of these types of meetings have their place, they’re not always the most efficient.
-Do you really need your team crowded around a conference room to get the point across?
+And while both of these types of remote meetings have their place, they’re not always the most efficient.
+Do you really need your team crowded around a single laptop in a conference room to get the point across?

 To make your meeting as efficient as possible, consider the different mediums on which you could host your team.
 Can it be a regular phone call?
 Can you get together over a virtual meeting?
 Many meeting apps will work on mobile devices—both Android and iOS—meaning you no longer need to call remote workers back into the office.

 Try to work meetings into your team’s daily activities as seamlessly as possible.
 Before scheduling a meeting, think about what might need to be accomplished or what features you might need.
 If you need to share screens, work through a powerpoint presentation, or discuss in-depth project management and workflows, a phone call probably won’t cut it.